NikitaDhoble/Virtual_Assistant/README.md

 pyttsx3 – Text-to-speech conversion
-datetime – Date and time operations webbrowser – To open web pages os – To interact with the operating system
+datetime – Date and time operations webbrowser – To open web pages os – To interact with the operating system.

+💡 Example Commands

+"What is the time?"

+"Open YouTube"

+"Search Python programming on Google"

+"Tell me about Albert Einstein"

+"Open Notepad"